tatac1/openssl-pkcs11-demo/README.md

     cargo run -- load --keys "pkcs11:token=$TOKEN;object=$LABEL_1" "pkcs11:token=$TOKEN;object=$LABEL_2" "pkcs11:token=$TOKEN;object=$LABEL_3"
     ```

-    This should print the same key parameters that `generate-key-pair` did in the previous step.
+    This should print the same key parameters that `generate-key-pair` invocations in the previous step did.

 1. Generate certificates using the key pairs